 The data controller is legally responsible for processing of personal data which would normally be the media organisation, not the individual journalist.
 However, freelance journalists still have obligations to get things right.
 Individual journalists can commit a criminal offence if they obtain personal data unlawfully (section 170 of DPA 2018 refers)

-Computer Law Training have already provided training sessions to many freelance photographers and journalists on behalf of the National Union of Journalists that have yielded excellent results for the attendees.
-For further information regarding gdpr and photography, gdpr photo consent, gdpr event photography or areas of photography and journalism, please feel free to get in touch and a training package can be arranged for you.
+Computer Law Training has already provided training sessions to many freelance photographers and journalists on behalf of the National Union of Journalists that have yielded excellent results for the attendees.
+For further information regarding GDPR and photography, GDPR photo consent, GDPR event photography or areas of photography and journalism, please feel free to get in touch and a training package can be arranged for you.
 Our ‘standard’ training package for the sector is a 3 hour presentation, inclusive of time for questions / argument.

 We can bring our training to you, the benefits in doing this are:

 - Convenient – Programmes can be presented at the location of your choice, at a time that is suitable for all your participants.
 This also means less time out of the office!

 - Confidential – Your opportunity to openly discuss real issues in order to produce real and applicable solutions with our training team.